 There is a strong emphasis on interprofessional learning and engagement with health agencies in the region.
 Students have opportunities to work closely with health services and health professionals to develop professional attributes during their coursework.

 The region’s health services are rapidly expanding with the opening of the Sunshine Coast University Private Hospital and the Sunshine Coast University Hospital in 2013 and 2017 respectively.

-Since the School's inception in 2012, it has grown to include 54 academic staff and 15 professional staff supporting well over 1000 student enrolments.
+Since the School's inception in 2012, it has grown to include 58 academic staff supporting well over 3800 student enrolments.
 The School offers a range of undergraduate and postgraduate programs and has a growing research student cohort.